mcharouk/aws/Certification/sysops.md

 * a Content-MD5 value can be passed as a request header to check the integrity of the file
 * MFA Delete.
 Without MFA
   * cannot delete any object
-  * cannot change versioning state of a cluster
+  * cannot disable versioning state of a cluster
 * Separate lifecycle policies must be written for current objects versions and previous object versions on a bucket with versioning enabled.
 * To delete a bucket with versioning enabled
   * delete programatically the bucket with SDK